vivainio/hookmaster/README.md

 # empty string does nothing in the hook
 commit-msg = ""

-pr
 ```

 The format should be obvious.
+The specified command will always be run in repository root.

 The hook created by this will look like: